ProgramFiles/nanonet/README.md

 Installation
 ------------

-Nanonet contains implementations of both 1D and 2D basecalling, with OpenCL versions of each of these.
-By default, using the instructions in this section only the canonical 1D basecalling library will be compiled; OpenCL acceleration of 1D basecalling and any 2D basecalling support will be configured.
-See later sections of this documented for setting up these components.
+*Nanonet contains implementations of both 1D and 2D basecalling, with OpenCL versions of each of these.
+By default, using the instructions in this section only the canonical 1D basecalling library will be compiled; OpenCL acceleration of 1D basecalling and any 2D basecalling support will not be configured.
+See later sections of this documented for setting up these components.*

 The basecalling component of nanonet should install quite trivially using the standard python mechanism on most platforms: